-Enter the heart of creation and surprise the artists in action
+Enter the heart of the creation and discover the artists at work!

-The Paris Opera offers Arop members the privilege of being able to observe the work of the artists and the development of a production at different moments: during work sessions, pre-dress rehearsals and dress rehearsals.
-The dress rehearsal is the last rehearsal before the first performance of a show.
+The Paris National Opera offers Arop members the privilege of observing the work of the artists and the genesis of a production at different times: work sessions, pre-dress rehearsal and dress rehearsal.
+The dress rehearsal is the last rehearsal before the first performance.

-The presentation of your Arop card is obligatory to collect your Arop control ticket the same evening.
+The presentation of your Arop card is mandatory to collect your ticket at the Arop control on the same evening.

-The seats are provided on the first come first served basis and cannot be guaranteed in case of late registration.
+Seats are assigned by order of booking arrival (first booking, first served) and cannot be guaranteed in case of late registration.

-The seating is free in the reserved areas; we recommend that you arrive one hour before the start of the rehearsal.
+Seating is free in the reserved areas: we advise you to arrive one hour before the start of the rehearsal.